sampathsai007/N26-Case-Study/README.md

 Apex Class
 MyRestResource

 Given Tables in the case study are stored as Custom Metadata "Product__mdt" .
+The reason for the customMetdata approach is these are customizable, deployable easily .
+Compared to the custom objects and custom settings these are robust and Faster.

 Test Classes
 MyRestResourceTest